Sri Lanka Facts for Kids

 Sri Lanka Geography

-The island is mostly flat with some mountains in the central-southern parts.
-The island of Sri Lanka is surrounded by the Indian Ocean.
+The island is mostly flat with some mountains in the central and southern parts.

 Map of Sri LankaMap of Sri Lanka

-Sri Lanka is slightly larger than the state of West Virginia/USA or about double the size of Belgium or slightly larger than Lithuania.
+Sri Lanka is slightly larger than the state of West Virginia/ USA or slightly larger than Lithuania or about double the size of Belgium.

-It takes a 10.5-hour flight from London/UK to reach Colombo/Sri Lanka, 17 hours from New York/USA and 14.5 hours from Sydney/Australia.
+It takes a 10.5-hour flight from London/UK to reach Colombo/ Sri Lanka.
+A flight to Sri Lanka takes about 17 hours from New York/ USA and 14.5 hours from Sydney/ Australia.

 Sri Lanka Geography Superlatives